Automated regime classification in multidimensional time series data using sliced Wasserstein k-means clustering: Results

-In this section we detail how we construct synthetic 1d time series data which allows us to study the accuracy of the algorithm for different combinations of the window size parameter~$h_1$ and lifting size parameter~$h_2$.
+In this section, we detail how we construct synthetic 1d time series data, allowing us to study the accuracy of the algorithm for different combinations of the window size parameter~$h_1$ and the lifting size parameter~$h_2$.

 We use a synthetic data generation method that is analogous to one of those employed in \cite{horvath2021clustering}, namely geometric Brownian motion with regimes corresponding to `bullish' and `bearish' parameters.
 We begin by summarising this synthetic data generation method.